(In all the measurements below: tbsp - tablespoon

 for many months.
 I occasionally increase the before-breakfast dose to 1 tbsp

 of each.
-Similarly I have begun to add pulses and legumes - see next
+Similarly I have begun to add pulses and legumes - see next paragraph.

 -